During a game jam centered around the theme of light, I worked on a project that required a shadow detection system. You can check out the game here.

 finalColor += diffMain * mainLight.color * mainLight.shadowAttenuation;

-// Calculate lighting contributions from additional lights
+// Calculate lighting from additional lights

 int additionalLightsCount = GetAdditionalLightsCount();